 Here are some strategies to turn negative self-talk into your own personal pep talks:

 - Check on yourself.
 It's natural for negative thoughts to pop into your mind throughout the day.
 When that happens, take a moment to be conscious of your thoughts.
 If they're negative, try to turn them into positive thoughts.
 For example, instead of personalizing an incident, think it through and understand your role in the bigger picture.
 (More than likely you'll see there were many factors at play.)

 - Keep up a healthy lifestyle.
-It can be hard to exercise every day, especially if you're self-isolating in a small space.
+It can be hard to exercise every day.
 But any type of exercise for 30 minutes a day can reduce stress and affect your mood.
 Eating healthy can also be part of this lifestyle.

 Practice gratitude to boost your mental health

 Another simple way that's been shown to improve our mental wellbeing is practicing gratitude.
 According to Harvard Health, practicing gratitude can help people feel more positive.
 So how can you tap into that feeling?

 For one, you can start a gratitude journal.
 That can be a simple blank notebook or a pre-made gratitude journal that comes with motivational quotes and daily prompts, if you need structure.

 Start writing down what made you grateful each day.
 It doesn't have to be a long list - three items are usually a good start.
 And those items can be simple.
 Gratitude journaling encourages people to appreciate the small things, like a perfect cup of coffee.